 How Mobile is Disrupting the Customer Experience

-This month sees the publication of new book Mobile Marketing: How mobile technology is revolutionising marketing, communications and advertising by Daniel Rowles, an essential guide to designing, implementing and measuring your mobile strategy.
-In this excerpt from the book Daniel takes a look at the profound and disruptive affect mobile is already having on some businesses and markets.
+Mobile Marketing: How mobile technology is revolutionising marketing, communications and advertising by Daniel Rowles is an essential guide to designing, implementing and measuring your mobile strategy.
+In this excerpt from the book, Daniel takes a look at the profound and disruptive affect mobile is already having on some businesses and markets.

 'Much of the change mobile has had comes down to our understanding of the user journey.
 It is about convenience, choice and transparency of information now available to the consumer.